hgardezi/python-challenge/README.md

 The percentage of votes each candidate won
 The total number of votes each candidate won
 The winner of the election based on popular vote
-After programing, i was able to get result of it
+After programming, i was able to get results of it.
+I have uploaded all files from the Start code.
+I have created two separate folders fir PyBank and PyPoll.